Book cover

 Extracting a method that will run on a thread 1

 Analyzing this table, we can see that the primary motivation is to extract code for reuse.
 Developers often come across a piece of code they need, only to find it is already implemented within a method f.
-To make this code accessible, they perform a Extract Method, creating a new method g.
+To make this code accessible, they perform an Extract Method, creating a new method g.
 This allows them to call g in the code they are working on.
 Here’s an example of how one developer reported this motivation for extracting a method:

 As seen in the previous table, the second most frequent motivation is introducing an alternative signature for a method.
 An example is shown below, involving a method that logs a string to a file.
 We first show the code before the refactoring: